Colin1860/gossip-glomers/README.md

 ./maelstrom test -w lin-kv --bin ../flyio-challenge/target/release/kv_store  --time-limit 60 --node-count 3 --concurrency 4n --rate 30 --nemesis partition --nemesis-interval 10
 ```

-Sometimes it will work, sometimes it doesnt
-I suspect it has to do with the proxying of messages to the presumed leader, why sometimes the linearizability is not right

 You can see logs and plots of your test runs under localhost:8080 if you run